EL-BID/CACAO/README.md

   - Take note of these information and keep secret (do not publish anywhere):
     - Application ID (client)
     - Secret
-  - You must inform these information in the configuration file 'app_config', at the deployment environment, accessible only by root user
+  - You must inform these information in the configuration file 'app_config_web', at the deployment environment, accessible only by root user
     - spring.security.oauth2.client.registration.google.client-id=<copy here you application ID from Google>
     - spring.security.oauth2.client.registration.google.client-secret=<copy here your secret from Google>
 - Publish the application (from 'Testing' to 'Production')